openshift/origin-server/node/README.writing_cartridges.md

 The upgrade itinerary is computed as follows for each cartridge in a gear:

 1. Read in the current IDENT of the cartridge.
-1. If the vendor is not 'redhat', skip the cartridge.
 1. Select the name and software version of the cartridge from the cartridge repository; this will yield the manifest for the latest version of the cartridge.
 If the manifest does not exist in the cartridge repository or does not include the software version, skip the cartridge.
 1. If the latest manifest is for the same cartridge version as that currently installed in the